egordorichev/BurningKnight/item_ideas.md

 * biome locked items? (spawn only in certaint biome, for example honeycomb only in jungle)
 * items to apply slowness (from projectiles and arc), broken armor

-* follows you but shoots opposite direction
+* сгущенка needs a use (apply slowness)
+* bigger bomb explosion radius

 * follows you autoshoots close-by enemies
 * rocket: pereodicaly detaches from following and shoots at a random enemy. gravitates to enemies
 * teleports randomly and shoots (while rotating around)
-* bigger bomb explosion radius
 * double shot
 * tripple shot
 * tripple shot but accuracy down